movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 gate remains read-only, so no transaction can currently be joined through VFS operations.

+A writable transaction also retains an emergency metadata commit reserve before any ordinary handle can join.
+It is sized for four full-height COW paths splitting at every level, plus accounting margin.
+Ordinary handles cannot consume it.
+After transaction close, the elected committer can obtain a commit-only handle which allocates from that reserve; only one such handle may be active at a time.
+Commit and abort both release its unused portion.
+A successful commit replenishes the reserve before the next transaction is made available; failure to replenish leaves the completed generation committed but forces the mount read-only.
+Read-only mounts do not retain this unused writer-only space.

-The commit reserve, delayed references, ordered extents, metadata COW, and on-disk accounting updates are not implemented yet.
+Delayed references, ordered extents, metadata COW, dirty metadata writeback, and on-disk accounting updates are not implemented yet.

 ## Initial writable format